Hasanbtr/Readme/README.md

-Hello! it's Hasan, our universe is a computer, and we are transistors, which are its lifeblood. a single transistor is not very useful, but if their number increases, it will create a revolution. what about the transistor revolution?
+Hello! i am hasan, our universe is a computer, and we are transistors, which are its lifeblood. a single transistor is not very useful, but if their number increases, it will create a revolution. what about the transistor revolution?

 here are the link ways you can reach me: